RafalLukawiecki/WinKeyerMMTY/README.md

 1. When the extension starts, it will show a small config and status window.
 Select the COM port on which your WinKeyer is running.

-Please note, the baud rate and the number of stop bits are taken from the MMTTY configuration settings.
-Optionally, configure its additional settings using that window.
+Please note, the baud rate is taken from the MMTTY configuration settings.
+Remaining settings need to be configured in the WinKeyerFSK window, as they are not read from MMTTY.

 ## How to Build